-During the acquisition phase, the impedance of the analog inputs (IN+ and IN-) can be modeled as a parallel combination of Capacitor C{PIN} and the network formed by the series connection of R{IN} and C{IN} .
-C{PIN} is primarily the pin capacitance.
-R{IN} is typically 400 Ω and is a lumped component composed of serial resistors and the on resistance of the switches.
-C{IN} is typically 30 pF and is mainly the ADC sampling capacitor.
+During the acquisition phase, the impedance of the analog inputs (IN+ or IN-) can be modeled as a parallel combination of Capacitor C{PIN} and the network formed by the series connection of Resistor R{IN} and Capacitor C{IN} .
+Capacitor C{PIN} is primarily the pin capacitance.
+Resistor R{IN} is typically 400 Ω and is a lumped component composed of serial resistors and the on resistance of the switches.
+Capacitor C{IN} is typically 30 pF and is mainly the ADC sampling capacitor.

-During the sampling phase, where the switches are closed, the input impedance is limited to C{PIN} .
-R{IN} and C{IN} make a one-pole, low-pass filter that reduces undesirable aliasing effects and limits noise.
+During the sampling phase, where the switches are closed, the input impedance is limited to Capacitor C{PIN} .
+Resistor R{IN} and Capacitor C{IN} make a one-pole, low-pass filter that reduces undesirable aliasing effects and limits noise.

-When the source impedance of the driving circuit is low, the AD7944 can be driven directly.
+When the source impedance of the driving circuit is low, the AD7986 can be driven directly.
 Large source impedances significantly affect the ac performance, especially THD.
 The dc performances are less sensitive to the input impedance.
 The maximum source impedance depends on the amount of THD that can be tolerated.
 The THD degrades as a function of the source impedance and the maximum input frequency.